Categories

 ews alice

-But after returning to his apartment after his conversation with Ziegler, the mask is sitting on Bill’s pillow.
-Why is the mask there, and how did it get there?
 The answer is that the mask’s presence symbolizes Bill’s last chance to suppress what he has witnessed.
 The mask represents the social facade of Ziegler’s guests, a facade that Bill also formerly assumed.
-But Bill has now become aware of that facade after Alice’s confession: he has “lost” his mask.
-Kubrick signals to us by cutting to the mask that Bill has one more chance to assume the facade again.
-The mask isn’t literally there; it’s a symbolic visual.
+But he has now “lost” that mask.
+By cutting to the mask, Kubrick signals that Bill has one more chance to assume the facade again.
+The mask isn’t literally there; it’s an entirely symbolic visual.

 Notice also that Kubrick cuts to the mask on the pillow long before Bill even enters the bedroom.
 Kubrick is communicating that Bill is considering this return to his blissful ignorance as soon as he enters the apartment.
 Bill probably thinks it over as he drinks his Budweiser.
 Ultimately, though, he decides against reclaiming the mask, instead breaking down in tears to Alice (“I’ll tell you everything!”).
 In a bizarre, Kubrickian way, it’s an uplifting ending, especially since the couple endures the ensuing difficult conversation and decides to remain together.